 We are unveiling the first draft of our new project this weekend at the Getty Villa.
 This new music and performance piece is adapted from the Homeric Hymns.
 Read on for a primer on the source material, and a discussion of why the hymns matter to us in the 21st century from creator/composer Mat Sweeney:

-In contrast to contemporary conceptions of static works of literature or religious doctrine, these ancient hymns were malleable and meant to be useful.
+These ancient hymns were malleable and meant to be useful.
 Whether used to appeal, rally, seduce or indoctrinate, the hymns were evolving documents, tailored to meet a specific function for their audience.
-To that end we have translated and sequenced a collage of necessary hymns for Los Angeles in 2017.
+To that end we have translated and sequenced a collage of necessary hymns for Los Angeles in the 2020’s.
 This new hymnal borrows from the surviving fragments and the corresponding pantheon of Greek deities to address our most urgent concerns.
 Specifically these new hymns celebrate collective action and the power of group resistance, they call for the protection of mother earth and the powerful female deities who govern her cycles, they praise curiosity and scientific inquiry, they ward against tribalism and isolationism, and they exalt diversity and hospitality.

 In the ancient Homeric Hymns we find a root of narrative folk singing that has transformed and evolved across many cultures.
-Rather than guess at a recreation of the timbre of the hymns in their original form, our modern hymnal gestures to the many musical traditions in their wake.
-In this moment where certain historiographical terrorists seek to impose a straight and exclusive hereditary line from the ancient Greeks to an imagined ‘white’ cultural identity, we seek to emphasize the inherent cultural exchange embedded in the musical storytelling tradition.
-Concepts, characters, and wording in the original hymns can be traced to narrative poetry across earlier civilizations in Africa and Asia, and were later borrowed and transformed again across farther seas and subsequent centuries.
+Rather than guess at a recreation of the timbre of the hymns in their original form, our modern hymnal seeks to contextualize them within a broader web of musical and narrative traditions.
+In this moment where certain historiographical terrorists seek to impose a straight and exclusive hereditary line from the ancient Greeks to an imagined ‘white’ cultural identity, we seek to emphasize the inherent cultural exchange embedded in these texts.
+Concepts, characters, and wording in the original hymns can be traced to narrative poetry across earlier civilizations in Africa and Asia, and they continued to evolve in later adaptations across farther seas in subsequent centuries.
 In this way the hymns remind us of the impossibility of isolated authorship or cultural superiority.
 These songs are meant for singing and for perpetual renewal by whatever ears they fall upon.
-May these ancient seeds continue to blossom.” – MS
+May these ancient seeds continue to blossom.